michauhl/RBPBench/README.md

 ```

 Then we simply provide the batch search output folder to `rbpbench compare` (multiple folders can be supplied as well),
-and `rbpbench compare` will find all compatible combinations in these folders and do the comparisons by:
+and `rbpbench compare` will find all compatible combinations in these folders and do the comparisons via:

 ```
 rbpbench compare --in test_batch_out --out test_compare_out